snownontrace/snownontrace.github.io/miniprep.md

 1. Centrifuge at ≥ 13,000 rpm for 10 min to pellet cell debris.

-1. During centrifugation, prepare a new set of 2 mL tubes on a rack and label them.

-1. After centrifugation, pipet 800 µL supernatant into the new tubes.
-Try to avoid precipitates as much as possible.

-1. Centrifuge again at ≥ 13,000 rpm for 5-10 min to pellet carryover precipitates.

-    - During the centrifugation, prepare a new set of 2 mL tubes and a set of spin columns following the next 2 steps.
-    - Carryover precipitates appear to be the main source of contamination that will give inflated measurements of DNA concentration.

-1. Arrange a new set of 2 mL tubes on a rack, add 800 µL ethanol into each tube, close the tubes and label them.

-1. Label a set of spin columns on the columns themselves (instead of on the waste collection tubes).
+1. During centrifugation, a set of spin columns on the columns themselves (instead of on the waste collection tubes).

     - If processing multiple tubes, use a [vacuum manifold](https://www.qiagen.com/us/products/discovery-and-translational-research/lab-essentials/vacuum-manifolds-and-accessories/qiavac-24-plus/#orderinginformation) can be a time-saver.
 Place labeled columns on the vacuum manifold.

-1. After spinning, pour the supernatant into label-matched tubes containing 800 µL ethanol.
-Invert 4-6 times to mix.
+1. After spinning, pour the supernatant into label-matched columns.

-1. Load half of the supernatant/ethanol mix onto a spin column by pouring.
-Centrifuge at ≥ 13,000 rpm for 1 min or use vacuum to drive it through the column.
-Repeat for the remaining half of the mix.
+1. Centrifuge at ≥ 13,000 rpm for 1 min or use vacuum to drive it through the column.

 1. Wash each column using 750 µL PE buffer.